amd/aocl-compression/examples/README.md

 usage of AOCL-Compression library functions.
 Use the provided cmake script file "CMakeLists.txt" to compile and run the programs.
-Same cmake script may be used for both Linux and Windows platforms..
+Same cmake script may be used for both Linux and Windows platforms.

 Building on Linux
 -----------------